b17fr13nds/b17fr13nds.github.io/content/posts/uoft_htaas.md

 +++

-while playing UofTCTF I solved hash table as a service (htaas). we were given a simple heap menu, which lets us create, get and set hash table entries
+while playing UofTCTF I solved hash table as a service (htaas). we were given a simple heap menu, which lets us create, get and set hash table entries:
 ```
 1. New Hash Table
 2. Set